 § Buy if

-In our testing, the Invoxia 4-month battery held through a winter of light use on an Apollo City stored mostly indoors.
-Anti-theft mode pinged the phone within 15 seconds of any unauthorized movement, fast enough to catch the scooter rolling out of a bike rack before it cleared the block.
+The Invoxia’s 4-month battery is the longest in this guide, which suits a scooter stored mostly indoors and checked infrequently.
+Anti-theft mode sends a phone alert on unauthorized movement, so a scooter rolling out of a rack triggers a notification.
 The IP33 splash rating is the trade-off: if you park outdoors year-round in heavy weather, Tracki Pro’s IP67 sealing is the safer pick.

 Where Should You Hide a GPS Tracker on a Scooter?